ROCm/MIVisionX/model_compiler/README.md

 	    % make
 ```

-4. Run anntest application for testing the inference with input and output tensor
+* Step 4: Run anntest application for testing the inference with input and output tensor

 ```
 	    % ./anntest weights.bin
 ```

-5. The shared C library (libannmodule.so) can be used in any customer application
+* Step 5: The shared C library (libannmodule.so) can be used in any customer application

 ## Examples for OpenVX C code generation